equinix-labs/metal-iot/test/README.md

 # Drone Sim

 This project simulates clusters of drones delivering packages from warehouses to surrounding areas.
 The code has three main modules
 1. hangar - represents an instance of a hangar for storing/recharging drones.
 Hangars can deploy drones to warehouses.
+When a drone has low battery it will return to the hangar.
 2. warehouse - represents an instance of a warehouse which distributes packages to be delivered in the surrounding region.
-Warehouses generate random delivery jobs to drones.
+Warehouses hand randomized delivery jobs to drones.
 3. drone - represents a drone which completes deliver jobs.
 Drones exhibit semi-realistic flight trajectory and battery drain.
 Battery drain is impacted by the size of packages being delivered (payload).

 ## Getting Started
-1. Configure the `CHANNEL_KEY_DRONE_POSITION` env variable with the emitter channel key (via OS or .env file)
+1. Configure the emitter host variables along with `CHANNEL_KEY_DRONE_POSITION` env variable with the emitter channel key (via OS or .env file).  `EMITTER_HOST` defaults to `127.0.0.1` if not set.  `EMITTER_PORT` defaults to `8080` if not set.
     ```
     CHANNEL_KEY_DRONE_POSITION=pZtoyNQ_b3WPRc63Br5QJv8CCcP2gfKZ
-    EMITTER_HOST=127.0.0.1
+    EMITTER_HOST=172.23.98.23
     EMITTER_PORT=8080
     ```

 1. Configure the warehouse and hangar initializers in app.ts to relfect your desired behavior.
 By default it will deploy 20 drones to two warehouses in north las vegas.
+Once the drones deplete their battery they will return to the hangar.
 1. Launch the sim
     ```
     npm i